 We do not accept previously published work (including your personal blog).
 We ask for First North American Serial rights, and all copyright remains with the author; we simply ask that, should your work be published again elsewhere that The Gateway Review be acknowledged as the original publisher.

-We are seeking original art for both our cover and to feature on our website.
+We are seeking original art for our cover.
 We accept photographic or original art that has been scanned and submitted as a jpeg.
-Please submit only one piece at a time, via our Submittable site, indicating whether you would like it to be considered for our website, the cover of an upcoming issue, or both.
+Please submit only one piece at a time, via our Submittable site.